Summary of Iowa Landlord and Tenant Law

 - It is illegal for a landlord to get back at a tenant for complaining about the condition of the property to the landlord or housing inspector.
 In such cases, the law presumes that the landlord is retaliating against (getting back at) the tenant, if within one year, the landlord tries to raise the rent or evict the tenant.
 An important exception, however, is that when the rent is not paid, the law does NOT presume retaliation.

 - In providing housing, it is illegal to discriminate because of a person's race, color, creed, sex, sexual orientation, gender identity, religion, national origin, disability, or against a person because they have children.
-If you have questions regarding this or any legal matter you should consult an attorney for legal advice.

 - Right to call for assistance - There is a law that tells landlords that they cannot evict a tenant for calling the police for help.
 A landlord cannot evict or penalize a tenant for calling for help.
 A city also cannot tell a landlord to evict a tenant because the tenant reasonably asked for help from the police.
 A tenant should not be punished for calling for help for the following reasons: